tikishen/comment_app_project/README.md

 We create an array to store contents of the test data, and then render the comments data to the page.
 Now we can see from our broswer:
 ![Comment](https://github.com/tikishen/comment_app_project/blob/master/image/Comment-8.png)

-Modify `CommentText.js` to let it take responsibility for the rendering of each comment:
+The modify `CommentText.js` to let it take responsibility for the rendering of each comment:
 ```
 import React, { Component } from 'react';